epikodelabs/actionstack/docs/README.md

 ---

 ## 🔗 Why Query + Thunks = Perfect Match
-The combination of Streamix's `query()` method and ActionStack's thunks creates a uniquely powerful and streamlined approach:
+The combination of Streamix's `query()` method and actionstack's thunks creates a uniquely powerful and streamlined approach:

 - **Reactive by default** — Subscribe to streams for UI updates
 - **Imperative when needed** — Use query() for instant access in business logic